LTLA/BiocWorkflow2015/converted/workflow.md

 ## [6,] -0.7028331 -0.6463783 0.5390876 0.8101237
 ```

-The effect of non-linear normalization can be visualized a mean-difference plot comparing the first and last libraries.
+The effect of non-linear normalization can be visualized with a mean-difference plot comparing the first and last libraries.
 Once the offsets are applied to adjust the log-fold changes, the trend is eliminated from the plot (Figure 4).
 The cloud of points is also centred at a log-fold change of zero.
 This indicates that normalization was successful in removing the differences between libraries.